canonical/vanilla-framework/templates/docs/patterns/notification.md

 ## JavaScript functionality

-Some features of the notification component may require JavaScript implementation.\
+Some features of the notification component may require JavaScript implementation.

 If the notification contains a [dismiss button](#dismissible), clicking on it should remove the notification from the view.

-Notification can also have optional [action buttons](#actions), clicking on those should trigger the relevant action and close the notification.
+Notifications can also have optional [action buttons](#actions), clicking on those should trigger the relevant action and close the notification.

 You can use our [Notification React component](#react) for a full-featured implementation that includes any JavaScript functionality.